 April 2025–Present

 In this project, I evaluate the reliability of linear surrogates for interpreting neural networks.
 Using a metric I call the lambda score, I measure how well linear models can approximate the predictions and representations of trained networks.
-While surrogates often achieve high correlation, I show that this does not imply faithful approximation — and in fact, the remaining unexplained variance may correspond to the network’s actual decision logic.
-This suggests that simple linear proxies can be misleading, especially when key non-linear structure is concentrated in low-volume regions of the input space.
+While surrogates often achieve high correlation, I show that this does not imply faithful approximation—and in fact, the remaining unexplained variance may correspond to the network’s actual decision logic.
+This suggests that simple linear proxies can be misleading, especially when key nonlinear behaviors reside in low-variance regions of the input space.

 Detecting French Idioms Using Neural Machine Translation Techniques